inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 Python
 ------

 Inyoka follows the PEP 8 for Python code.
-The rule you should follow is “adapt the code style used in the file”.
+Next to that you should follow “adapt the code style used in the file”.
 And that also means, put whitespace where the original author put it and so on.

 Indent with 4 *spaces* only.